 Introduction

 Naming conventions are more than a style choice — they’re a shared language that makes code readable, maintainable, and safer to change.
-Good names reduce mental overhead, speed onboarding, and improve automation from linters to AI assistants.
+Good names reduce mental overhead, speed onboarding, and make tooling and AI suggestions more reliable.
 This guide gives practical rules for TypeScript, React, and Node, plus enforcement and rollout strategies to make conventions stick.

 Why Naming Conventions Are Your Codebase’s First Defence